 FanDuel has a strategic partnership with Boyd Gaming ("Boyd"), one of the largest and most experienced gaming companies in the United States.
-This partnership provides FanDuel with first skin access (i.e., access to the online sports betting and iGaming market of a given state or province through the use of the first skin granted by a state to a land-based gaming licenses currently, with the exception of Nevada and California.
+This partnership provides FanDuel with first skin access (i.e., access to the online sports betting and iGaming market of a given state or province through the use of the first skin granted by a state to a land-based gaming entity with an existing license) for online sports betting in all jurisdictions where Boyd holds gaming licenses currently, with the exception of Nevada and California.
 A "skin" permits a license holder to partner with an online operator to offer online sports betting or iGaming services under that entity's license.
 Any failure to maintain and manage this relationship could negatively impact our results of operations.
 See "-Risks Relating to Regulation, Licensing, Litigation and Taxation-The successful execution of our growth strategy, particularly with respect to our U.S. business, which is critical to our long-term ambitions, will depend on successfully expanding our provision of online betting and iGaming services into certain new and existing jurisdictions and markets where the regulatory status of the provision of such services has been clarified or liberalized."